Can You Block Lost or Stolen AirPods from Getting Used?

 - Finally, your AirPods might be resting in the AirPods case.
 You can’t connect them to your device while they’re in the case.

-Hopefully, this article helped you find your AirPods, or at the least, keep better track of them using the Find My iPhone app.
+Hopefully, this article helped you find your AirPods, or at the least, keep better track of them using the iCloud Find My iPhone web page or Find My Phone app.
 Unfortunately, AirPods are much harder to find than your iPhone because iPhones are always online (when switched on) and can, therefore, get tracked more easily.
 Finding your AirPods depends on the proximity of your iOS device.

 These replacements cost you an additional fee, but it is less than the price of a new set.